In This Article

 Want to know how much an interior designer charges?
 Click here.

-#4: Colours, textures and more
+#4: Colours, Textures and More

-How colour and texture come into the interiors is also distinctly different for the two age groups we have been discussing.
+How colour and texture come into the modern house design ideas is also distinctly different for the two age groups we have been discussing.
 Millennials are bolder in their choice of implementing colours.
 They don’t shy away from going for a bright yellow sofa if it gives character to their living room.
 The 40-somethings are more cautious.
 They consider the fact that a yellow sofa may go out of fashion in a couple of years so it is better to stick with a neutral one.
 They would probably choose to add colours using soft furnishings such as rugs and cushion covers that can be changed easily.

 If you enjoyed reading this story, also read: How to Design a Minimal Home that Indians Can Fall in Love With.